robinmacharg/CodingExercises/RapidAPI, August 2021/Superheroes/README_submission.md

 9. There's an intentional delay (`sleep(Int.random()`) in processing the response to better show off the async updates.

 10. Standard delegate/datasource extensions do not have method docs.
 It's assumed they're standard patterns and well understood.

+## Feedback notes

+> The idea behind is this task is very simple - to look at two things (the most important to us): architecture and threading.
+These two things are the most important to us at the moment.
+>
+> With that being said, let’s look at your code and what you should have done differently:
+>
+> 1. DispatchQueue.global().async - do not use global queues.
+See here: https://gist.github.com/tclementdev/6af616354912b0347cdf6db159c37057 and here https://developer.apple.com/videos/play/wwdc2017/706/
+>
+> 2. Do not expose async code to VCs:
+>
+> 	- Method: MainVC.submitRequest(_:).
+You should not use queues here at all.
+Designing your classes in a way, that caller does not know which thread (main or not) will be used for that class is a great idea and all methods must be called from the main thread.
+So, Data class should have it’s own queue (or one queue per network stuff), API should have its own queue as well.
+>
+> 	The result would be like this:
+>
+> 	func submitRequest() {
+> 		Data.createSquads(…competion: {
+> 			API.sendRequest(completion: )
+> 		}
+> 	}
+>
+> 	You see, the great thing about this code is that you can reuse it in other environments (like iOS), you can remove your UI code and have business logic intact.
+>
+> I know you might get to the point where you will have a lot of completion handlers, but you can solve this problem with coroutines or promises or NSOperationQueue if you do not want to depend on the 3rd party stuff.
+>
+> As a user of your API, I should not think about which queue that thing is running.
+As a designer of API, you won’t have to think about ways user used your API.